MemonMustafa19/uq-test/README.md

 ## Patient Data Dashboard

 ### Project Overview
 This project is a **web-based dashboard** built using **Django** and **JavaScript**, which provides healthcare-related metrics and insights using patient data.
-The project focuses on data filtering, dynamic chart visualizations, and an interactive table for viewing individual patient records.
-The dashboard is containerized using **Docker** to ensure portability and ease of deployment.
+The project focuses on data filtering, dynamic chart visualisations, and an interactive table for viewing individual patient records.
+The dashboard is containerised using **Docker** to ensure portability and ease of deployment.

 ---